-We will build on the time value of money concepts and risk and return concepts that you have learned in earlier finance courses.
+We will build on the time value of money concepts and the risk and return relation that you have learned in earlier finance courses.
 However, this course is much more detailed and practical.
 As you will see, a significant component of the grade comes from real-life projects, which require complex spreadsheet modeling in Excel.
 Even the in-class exercises and exams will focus on applications of concepts to solving real-life problems faced by businesses.

 The course is a mix of lectures and discussion.
 Lecture notes and excel files must be downloaded from the course website before class.
 Students are expected to come to class prepared for active participation.
-Class attendance is strongly encouraged and is required during group presentation.
-To make the most efficient use of limited class time, students who miss a class or are late are responsible themselves for getting notes, assignments, and announcements from their classmates.
 It is your own responsibility to get informed of important developments pertaining to the course.
-Keeping your university email account updated is important.
+It is important to check your university email account regularly for class announcements.
 We do problems in class, so bring a calculator.
-A financial calculator is recommended but a basic scientific calculator that does powers is fine too.
-Solutions to in-class exercises will not be distributed or posted.
+A financial calculator is recommended but a basic scientific calculator that calculates powers is fine too.
+Solutions to inclass exercises will not be distributed or posted.